Generative Experiences for Digital Mental Health Interventions: Evidence from a Randomized Study: Ablation Study

 Figure \ref{fig:top_1} shows the percentage of contexts in which each condition was selected as best.
 For predicted stress change, the Intervention rubric + UX rubric condition was ranked first in 53.3\% of contexts, followed by Intervention rubric + No UX rubric (26.7\%), No intervention rubric + No UX rubric (13.3\%), and No intervention rubric + UX rubric (6.7\%).
 A similar pattern is observed for predicted UX score, where the Intervention rubric + UX rubric condition is ranked first in 60.0\% of contexts.

-We note that these findings are based on simulated user contexts, and should be interpreted as preliminary evidence that rubric guided generation may improve system outputs.
-Because this ablation does not involve real users, it cannot establish whether these gains translate to actual user outcomes.
+We note that this ablation served as a configuration check during system development: findings are based on simulated user contexts and should be interpreted as preliminary evidence that rubric-guided generation may improve system outputs, not as a component-level evaluation with real users.
 We therefore use the full pipeline in the subsequent user study and compare the complete system against an established single session activity in a real user setting.